• Skip to primary navigation

 Can I Make it Dairy Free?

 Second, you’ll need to make a vegan buttermilk alternative.
 To make buttermilk, add 1 tablespoon of lemon juice to 1 cup of dairy-free milk alternative and whisk together.
-Allow the mixture to sit for a few minutes and voila, you have vegan buttermilk.
+Allow the mixture to sit for a few minutes, and voila, you have vegan buttermilk.

 Can I Use Another Flour Blend?

 Yes, you can, but the results may vary.
 This has only been tested with Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend.
 I anticipate similar results with other flour blends.
+My favorite flour blend these days is Better Batter and Hand + Heart Gluten-Free All-Purpose Flour.
+I have tried this recipe with both flours with great results!

-This recipe will not work with rice flour, almond flour or coconut flour.
-You must use a 1-to-1 or measure-for-measure or cup-for-cup blend that includes xanthan gum.
+This recipe will not work with rice flour, almond flour, or coconut flour.
+You must use a 1-to-1 or measure-for-measure, or cup-for-cup blend that includes xanthan gum.

 Shortcut for Shortcake

-If you don’t want to make your own whipped cream, you can buy store bought whipped cream and use it instead.
+If you don’t want to make your own whipped cream, you can buy store-bought whipped cream and use it instead.
 Easy swap, and no one has to know it’s only semi-homemade.

 More Strawberry Recipes from Good For You Gluten Free